The first official meeting: 13 August 2020

 Official photo of the 13 August meeting between high-ranking Turkish defence officials with Azeri President

 Gen Kahya is Turkey’s Defence Ministry’s Management Services General Manager according to the latest news.
 Kahya was known for heading a team of Turkish intel officiers in Libya before being allegedly detained by General Haftar’s forces of the Libyan National Army’s.
+Previously, Kahya held the position of Commander at the 1st Air Supply Maintenance Center at Eskishehir, Turkey, known for renovating, refitting and modernising aircraft.

 A 2017 photo of Kahya with other high-ranking Turkish Air Force officials